dhis2/dhis2-docs/src/developer/web-api/overview.md

 #### Important security concerns!

-Your PAT's will automatically inherit all the permissions/authorizations your user has at all time.
-It is therefore extremely important that you limit the access your token has depending on the use-case, see more on how to configure your token.
+Your PATs will automatically inherit all the permissions and authorizations your user has.
+It is therefore extremely important that you limit the access granted to your token depending on how you intend to use it, see **Configuring your token**.

 **If you only want the token to have access to a narrow and specific part of the server, it is advised to rather create a new special user that you assign only